 Medical researchers don’t know why Alzheimer’s disease can appear at a relatively young age.
 In a few hundred families, they have been able to pinpoint some rare genes that directly cause Alzheimer’s.

-If it’s in your family’s genetic code, symptoms can begin as early as age 30.
+If it’s in your family’s genetic code, symptoms on early onset Alzheimer's can begin as early as age 30.
 This familial type of early onset Alzheimer’s affects many family members in multiple generations.

 Most people with early onset Alzheimer’s have the “common” form of the disease, meaning it will progress in “roughly the same way as it does in older people,” according to the Johns Hopkins Medical Center.

 Scientists have found new clues that may help explain the cause of early onset Alzheimer’s.
 By studying people with genetic mutations in the “familial” type of the disease, they have found a protein, amyloid beta, that forms clumps of plaques in the brain.
 If you have early onset Alzheimer’s and the genetic mutation, you make more of one type of that protein than family members who don’t carry the mutation.